wellscrosby/MRGHoloOcean/client/docs/usage/installation.rst

 .. _docker:

-Note you can replace "develop" with whichever branch of HoloOcean-Engine you'd like to install.
+Note you can replace "develop" with whichever branch of HoloOcean you'd like to install.

 Docker Installation
 ===================